Yoshitaka Naito: Shooto

 Naito began training mixed martial arts at the age of 22.
 Despite a rough start to his training and amateur competitions, he won the 2011 All Japan Amateur Shooto Tournament.

 Naito made his professional debut with the Shooto organization on August 25, 2012, at the age of 27.
-He defeated Tsubasa Fujikawa via guillotine choke in round two in the semifinals of the Rookie Flyweight Tournament.
-In the finals he beat Shota Kondo by KO to become the Rookie Flyweight tournament champion.
+He defeated Tsubasa Fujikawa via guillotine choke in round two in the semifinals of the Rookie Flyweight Tournament at Shooto - Gig Tokyo 11 on 25 August 2012.
+In the tournament finals, held at Shooto - The Rookie Tournament Final 2012 on 15 December 2012, he beat Shota Kondo by stoppage in the second round to become the 2012 Shooto Rookie Flyweight tournament champion.
 He won his next five fights to earn a title shot against reigning Shooto Flyweight Champion Shinya Murofushi.

-In the main event of Shooto 7th Round 2014 on September 27, 2014, Naito submitted Murofushi with three seconds remaining in the fight to win the Shooto Flyweight Title.
+In the main event of Shooto 7th Round 2014 on 27 September 2014, Naito submitted Shinya Murofushi with three seconds remaining in the fight to win the Shooto World Flyweight (114lbs) Championship.

-Naito made his first title defense against Ryuto Sawada on July 26, 2015.
+Naito made his first Shooto World Flyweight (114lbs) championship defense against Ryuto Sawada at Shooto - Professional Shooto 7/26 on 26 July 2015.
 He won by arm-triangle choke in the fourth round.

-He made his second title defense against Junji Ito on November 29, 2015.
+Naito made his second Shooto World Flyweight (114lbs) championship defense against Junji Ito at Shooto - Professional Shooto 11/29 on November 29, 2015.
 He won by decision.